specialunderwear/as3-callatevent/readme.rst

     // or when aClosure does not need any parameters: callAtEvent(aClosure).on(context);

-When callAtEvent is working with a method instead if a closure it gets even simpler because methods cannot be rebound to anything else but it's instance::
+When callAtEvent is working with a method, instead of a closure it gets even simpler because methods cannot be rebound to anything else but it's instance::

     callAtEvent(aMethod).using([paramToAMethod, ...])